What is a One-time Charge?

 A company can misuse one-time charges to gain important performance metrics by manipulating one of its components.

 The P/E ratio comprises two components: price P and earnings-per-share E. The company cannot control the price as it is determined by the market, but it can reduce its earnings per share to inflate the P/E ratio.
-It can do this by writing down assets or transferring all its expenses to one period.
+It can do this by writing down assets or aggressively booking expenses to one period.

 3. False negative perception

 A company may not always overstate performance.
-It can create a false one-time charge by clubbing most of their expenses in one period, say a quarter.
+It can create a false one-time charge by aggregating most of their expenses in one period, say a quarter.
 This creates a false perception of a better future for the company, as other quarters will look like improvements from the previous performance, which was intentionally understated.
 This is sometimes referred to as sandbagging.

 4. Improper reporting